junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > And Dean starts leading Sam out of the bunker--

+##### 12/09/2022 03:11:38 AM: Sam/Dean get killed as vampires by Jody/Bobby

-12/09/2022 03:11:38 AM: Sam and Dean prepare to take a last stand in a hotel room.
+Sam and Dean prepare to take a last stand in a hotel room.
 Two hunters and Jody and Bobby approach.
 They storm the room -- to kill Sam and Dean who have been turned into vampires.
 They kill the hunters and Jody manages to shoot Sam with a dead man's blood bullet.
 Dean bites and kills Jody, and Bobby beheads Sam.
 The vision ends with Sam's death, leaving Dean and Bobby's ultimate fates unknown.

 > We are in a dirty flophouse-- stained mattress on the floor, bare walls.
 Dean and Sam throw some crates against a door, barricading themselves.
 They seem grimier, more battle-scarred than before-- but they're keyed up, in high spirits--
 >